Vertiport Terminal Scheduling and Throughput Analysis for Multiple Surface Directions: Throughput Capacity Equations

 [1]{#1} \hidetxt{This section explores the analysis of the \verti 's throughput capacity.
 Similar to the traditional airports in Air Traffic Flow Management (ATFM), The throughput capacity of a \verti\ defines the extent to which the UTM can accommodate and manage urban air traffic, thus critically affecting UTM's overall performance.}

 In the previous section, our objective was to minimize a weighted sum of delays, subject to constraints arising from vertiminal operations.
 While the weighted sum of delays is optimized, we do not know if the optimal strategy in Section~\ref{sec: MILP} ends up affecting the throughput of the vertiminal.
 To answer this question, we study the maximum throughput that can be achieved -- this is what we call ``throughput capacity.'' \hidetxt{The maximum throughput of a conventional airport is typically determined by the capacity of its airfield, with runway capacity being a critical determinant.
-Thus, similarly, } The capacity of the system comprising of: (a) gates at the apron, (b) taxiways and \hidetxt{especially }(c) TLOF pads would determine the maximum throughput capacity of a \verti.
+Thus, similarly, } The capacity of the system comprising of: \reva{(a) TLOF pads, (b) taxiways and (c) gates at the apron} \streva{(a) gates at the apron, (b) taxiways and (c) TLOF pads} would determine the maximum throughput capacity of a \verti.
 We analyze each of these elements independently \hidetxt{of others using the} and base our analysis on \hidetxt{``Airport Systems Planning, Design, and Management" }\cite{de2020airport}. { Finally, the throughput obtained using the optimal strategy in Section~\ref{sec: MILP} is compared with the throughput capacity. }